cmiller734/tar-cli/README.md

 that are created will contain only the .svg files in that directory.
 If a user types "tar-cli -m -e .svg", the .tar files that are created will contain only the .svg files from subdirs of that directory.

-Installation: `npm install -S bitbucket:bamlab/tar-cli`
+Installation: `npm install -S tar-cli`